Eastern Frontier Rifles: Post-independence

 Beside their deployment to the Naga Hills, the Eastern Frontier Rifles had performed as border security duties as well.
 Most of the border with East Pakistan (now Bangladesh) was unmanned and therefore porous.
 Border rules and regulations were also constantly under review and thus there were occasional boundary skirmishes.
-In 1950, in Dhatupara in Nadia District, there was encounter with the Pakistan Force.
-The exchange of fire continued for about a week, with casualties on both sides.
+In 1950, they engaged Pakistani forces in a week-long exchange of fire at Dhatupara, Nadia District, suffering two fatalities.
 EFR lost 1 Naik and 1 rifleman.
 With the taking over of the border by the Border Security Force, the Eastern Frontier Rifles was withdrawn from the Indo-Pak Border.

-In 1962, when India's border skirmishes with China developed into a war, the question of internal security came to the fore and once again attention went towards the Eastern Frontier Rifles and the 2nd Battalion, which is also stationed in Salua, was deployed to keep the peace in the state.
-In June 1982, the services of four companies of EFR battalions were placed at the disposal of the Bihar Government to remain as a Reserve Force during the General Assembly Election of Bihar.
+During the 1962 war with China, the question of internal security came to the fore and once again attention went towards the Eastern Frontier Rifles and the 2nd Battalion, which is also stationed in Salua, was deployed to keep the peace in the state.